holgerbrandl/krangl/docs/roadmap.md

 Upcoming Releases
 -----------------

+* [ ] directly access values with it["foo"] and not just column object.
+For the latter DataFrame.cols can be used
 * [ ] remove regrouping in core verbs where possible
 * [ ] consider to use invoke for row access (potentially decouple more arguable extensions in different namespace?)